davidolorundare/tempus_de_challenge/README.md

 **Coverage**: [![Coverage Status](https://coveralls.io/repos/github/davidolorundare/tempus_de_challenge/badge.svg?branch=master)](https://coveralls.io/github/davidolorundare/tempus_de_challenge?branch=master)

 ---
-### Getting Started: Pipeline Overview (with Screenshots)
+### Getting Started: Pipeline Overview

 Discusses the breakdown of the project goals into the two pipelines.

 #### DAG Pipeline 1

-The first pipeline, named 'tempus_challenge_dag' is scheduled to run once a day at 12AM, and consists of eight tasks.
+The first pipeline, named 'tempus_challenge_dag' is scheduled to run once a day at 12AM, and consists of eight tasks (five of which are the core).
 Its structure is shown below:

 IMAGE OF PIPE1